|

 WATER CHEMISTRY

-Tropical freshwater aquarium fish reside in a wide range of water habitats– from fast-flowing mountain streams, to great lakes, to slow-moving rainforest rivers.
+Tropical freshwater aquarium fish reside in a wide range of water habitats from fast-flowing mountain streams, to great lakes, to slow-moving rainforest rivers.
 Each of these biotopes, besides having unique fish species, has unique water properties due to environmental factors.
 Because fish do come from unique natural water sources, their water in captivity should have similar characteristics.
 To recreate natural settings, the aquariast should have some knowledge of basic water chemistry, specifically pH, water hardness, and the nitrogen cycle.

 PH

 The pH scale is a scale which is used to measure the acidity or alkalinity of a substance.
 The scale ranges from 0-14, with 0 being the most acidic, and 14 being the most alkaline.
 Water with a neutral pH of 7.0 has an equal ratio of H+ ions to OH- ions.
 Water with a pH below 7.0, is considered acidic (having a more H+ ions than OH- ions), while water with a pH above 7.0 is considered alkaline or basic (having a more OH- ions than H+ ions).
 Almost all freshwater fish inhabit waters with a pH from 5.0-9.0, with the majority of these inhabiting water with a slightly acidic to neutral pH (6-7.5).
-In aquaria, the pH of tap water can be manipulated though the use of phosphate, bicarbonate, and other buffers.
-However the pH may change despite these buffers.
-The development of a low pH can usually be attributed to decaying material such as plant and animal wastes.
-When the pH drops below 5.5, bacteria (Nitrosomonas) that break down ammonium are reduced, and the ammonium level rises.

 Lowering the pH: The pH can be lowered by using a pH-lowering chemical (available at pet shops).
 Be aware that many pH-lowering products use phosphate-based chemicals.
 Phosphate is a nutrient that encourages algae growth.
 The pH can also be lowered by plants and fish during respiration, when CO2 is exhaled into the water.
 In hard water, the pH may be difficult to lower.
 First, soften the water by peat filtration or reverse osmosis, and then try lowering the pH.